J.P. Crawford Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.
+- The Rays pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to allow 146 home runs (one per game), the least in baseball.
+- The Rays surrender the first-fewest home runs in baseball (149 total, one per game).

-- In his most recent appearance on Sunday, the right-hander threw five innings against the Cleveland Guardians, giving up one earned run while surrendering three hits.
+- In his most recent time out on Monday, the righty tossed 5 1/3 innings against the Boston Red Sox, allowing three earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.